firebolt-db/godocs/docs/sql_reference/functions-reference/array/array-min.md

 # ARRAY\_MIN

 Returns the minimum element in an array.
+If the input array is empty or contains only `NULL` values, `ARRAY_MIN` will return `NULL`.

 ## Syntax
 {: .no_toc}